Anti-Albanian sentiment: Serbia

 Albanians in Belgrade Prison, 1912.
 After the First Balkan War in 1912, thousands of Albanians were captured and sent to prison in Niš and Belgrade.
 Most of them were killed.

 The origins of anti-Albanian propaganda in Serbia started in the 19th century with claims made by Serbian state on territories that were about to be controlled by Albanians after the collapse of the Ottoman Empire.
 By the late nineteenth century, Albanians were being characterized by Serbian government officials as a "wild tribe" with "cruel instincts".
-Although Jovan Cvijić acknowledged that Albanians were an autochthonous population of the Balkans, predating the arrival of the Slavs, he nevertheless described them as "the most barbarous tribes of Europe."
+Jovan Cvijić said that Albanians were "the most barbarous tribes of Europe."
 Meanwhile, politician Vladan Đorđević described Albanians as "modern Troglodytes" and "prehumans who slept in the trees", claiming they still had "tails" in the nineteenth century.

 Historian Olivera Milosavljević has written about the historical construction of Albanians as enemies of Serbs in Serbia through Serbian politicians and writers.
 Beginning in the 19th century, negative stereotypes regarding Albanians were formed by some Serbian authors.
 Albanians were described as enemies who by the 16th century had been instigated to terrorize Serbs by the Ottomans.
 According to Milosavljević, part of the modern intellectuals in Serbia wrote about Albanians mainly within the framework of these stereotypes, regarding their "innate" hatred and desire for the destruction of Serbs, which was a product of their dominant characteristic of "primitivism" and "robbery".
 Beginning in the mid-1980s, words such as "genocide", "oppression", "robbery", and "rape" were used when referring to Albanians in speeches, so that any mention of Albanians as a national minority contained negative connotations.
 Milosavljević has also noted how earlier authors depicted Albanians as incapable of having an autonomous state due to their "incivility", promoted and manipulated the stereotype of ‘Arbanised’ Serbs, leading to the contemporary claim that Skanderbeg was a Serb.